 How Does Natural Ventilation Work?

 Around here, we like to think of natural, or unpowered, ventilation as the way your spaces breathe.
-It involves incorporating strategic openings throughout your metal buildings to encourage healthy airflow, typically with help from ridge vents, roof jacks, louvers and the like.
+It involves incorporating strategic openings throughout your metal buildings to encourage healthy airflow, typically with help from ridge vents and louvers and the like.
 Once incorporated, those openings allow clean air to make its way inside the building, while ushering stale air out.
 At the same time, that regular airflow helps to keep insulation, sheetrock and other aspects of your building from accumulating excess moisture.
 (And as you know, moisture does metal buildings no favors.)

 Shouldn’t Openings Lead to Air Leakage?